EGI-Federation/documentation/content/en/internal/accounting/_index.md

 EGI Accounting consists of two main components:

-- The **Accounting Repository** is where all accounting data is collected by a network of message brokers that transfer usage data from hosts and services
+- The **Accounting Repository** is where all accounting data is collected by a network of message brokers that transfer usage data from hosts and services.
 - The **[Accounting Portal](https://accounting.egi.eu)** allows filtering
-  and displaying resource usage information
+  and displaying resource usage information.

 {{% alert title="Note" color="info" %}} Documentation for the Accounting
 Repository is available in the